Riverscapes/PBR/workshops/2022/USU/WATS-5625/index.md

 ## Catalog Description

-This course introduces Low-Tech Process-Based Restoration of Riverscapes implementation.
-Students construct low-tech structures like PALS (post-assisted log structures) and BDAs (beaver dam analogues) on student-designed restoration projects.
-Students explore consultation and permitting, and become proficient in construction safety and logistics.
+This course introduces Adaptive Management and how it can be applied to Low-Tech Process-Based Restoration of Riverscapes projects.
+Students will ask questions and engage in discussions about adaptive management lectures and readings.
+Students will develop an adaptive management plan for the Birch Creek restoration project.

 |**Title**| Adaptive Management of Low-Tech Process-Based Restoration of Riverscapes|
 |**Semester(s) Traditionally Offered**| Spring|